erictt/computer-science-learning/computational-thinking/lecture-7.md

     1. they have nice mathematical properties,
     2. many naturally occurring distributions are indeed close to normal
     3. they can be used to produce **confidence intervals**.
+        * a confidence interval provides a range that is likely to contain the unknown value and a confidence that the unknown value lays within that range.

     ```python
     def flip(numFlips):